gbm1015/BootcampApril2023/README.md

 1. Attempted to add the Macro Enabled Excel Spreadsheet and VBA Macro file, "Multiple_year_stock_data_solution.xlsm", that resulted from running the VBA macro script for analysis.
 However, it was too large to upload to GitHub.

 2. Uploaded the screenshots of the solution worksheets, for each of the years 2018, 2019, and 2020.
 These 3 screenshots are the solution tabs from the Macro Enabled Excel Spreadsheet titled "Multiple_year_stock_data_solution.xlsm".
-(Please refer to line 15 above).
+(Please refer to bullet 1 above).

 3. Uploaded the main VBA script to run the analysis in 2 different extension files; .bas (extension version when exporting macro from "Multiple_year_stock_data_solution.xlsm") and .txt.
 Please copy the VBA script code from the Multiple_year_stock_data_solution.txt file and paste it to run  using data at the excel spreadsheet "Multiple_year_stock_data.xlsx" that can be downloaded at Module 2 Challenge.
-(Please refer to line 11 above).

 ### Files including data used for analysis and the solution output

-* [Stock Data](Multiple_year_stock_data_solution.xlsm) - Ran VBA scripts on this data to generate the final solution output.
+* Multiple_year_stock_data.xlsx - Ran VBA scripts on this data to generate the final solution output.
+* Multiple_year_stock_data_solution.xlsm - The macro enabled spreadsheet that included the final solution output and VBA macro script.

-### VBA Scripting file versions; in .bas and .txt
+### VBA Scripting file versions; in .bas and .txt (please refer to bullet 3 above)

-Module1.bas
+* Module1.bas

-Multiple_year_stock_data_solution.txt (Please copy and paste this VBA script to run using "Multiple_year_stock_data.xlsx" data)
+* Multiple_year_stock_data_solution.txt (Please copy and paste this VBA script to run using "Multiple_year_stock_data.xlsx" data)

 ### Stock Market Analyses screenshots

-Screenshot Multiple_year_stock_data_solution 2018 worksheet.jpg
+* Screenshot Multiple_year_stock_data_solution 2018 worksheet.jpg

-Screenshot Multiple_year_stock_data_solution 2019 worksheet.jpg
+* Screenshot Multiple_year_stock_data_solution 2019 worksheet.jpg

-Screenshot Multiple_year_stock_data_solution 2020 worksheet.jpg
+* Screenshot Multiple_year_stock_data_solution 2020 worksheet.jpg

 ## Analysis Steps